 \subsubsection{A test of the KCBS inequality with photons}

-The KCBS inequality from Section \ref{ssec:NC_ineq} has first been tested in an experiment using photons \cite{Lapkiewicz:2011NAT}.
-Here, the three basis states of the Hilbert space were given by three possible paths of a photon in an interferometer (see also Fig.~\ref{fig-exp-4}).
+The KCBS inequality from Sec.~\ref{ssec:NC_ineq} was first tested in an experiment using photons \cite{Lapkiewicz:2011NAT}.
+Here, the three basis states of the Hilbert space were given by three possible paths of a photon in an interferometer; see also Fig.~\ref{fig-exp-4}.

-First, a single photon is coherently distributed over the three paths via beam splitters, thus preparing the initial state.
-A measurement is done by detection in a possible path (result $-1$) and if no photon is detected the measured value is $+1$.
-A pair of observables from the KCBS inequality is measured simultaneously by marking two paths; if the photon is in such a path, the product is assigned the value $-1$; no detection corresponds to the value $+1$.
-For example, $A_1 A_2$ can be directly be measured (Fig.~\ref{fig-exp-4}(b)), but for the next term in the inequality, optical elements are used to manipulate the two paths which are not needed for the measurement of $A_2$.
+A single photon is first coherently distributed over the three paths via beam splitters, thus preparing the initial state.
+A measurement is done by detection in a possible path (result $-1$), and if no photon is detected the measured value is $+1$.
+A pair of observables from the KCBS inequality is measured simultaneously by marking two paths.
+If the photon is in such a path, the product is assigned the value $-1$; no detection corresponds to the value $+1$.
+For example, $A_1 A_2$ can be directly be measured [Fig.~\ref{fig-exp-4}(b)], but for the next term in the inequality, optical elements are used to manipulate the two paths which are not needed for the measurement of $A_2$.
 The two paths are then used for $A_3$ and the next term in the inequality (Fig.~\ref{fig-exp-4}(c)).

-The setup has to to ensure that, e.g., the observable $A_2$ which is measured both in the term $A_1 A_2$ and in $A_2 A_3$ corresponds exactly to the same experimental setup.
-In the experiment this problem was solved by a careful design of a measurement sequence (see the right hand side of Fig.~\ref{fig-exp-4}).
-However, in the last correlation one does not measure $A_5 A_1$, but $A_5 {A}_1'$ where ${A}_1'$ has a different structure than the measurement $A_1$ in the correlation $A_1 A_2$.
-One can however compare the properties of $A_1$ and ${A}_1'$ and then argue that it is effectively the same measurement.
+The setup has to ensure, for instance, that the observable $A_2$ that is measured both in the term $A_1 A_2$ and in the term $A_2 A_3$ corresponds exactly to the same experimental setup.
+In the experiment this problem was solved by a careful design of a measurement sequence; see the right-hand side of Fig.~\ref{fig-exp-4}.
+However, in the last correlation one does not measure $A_5 A_1$, but instead $A_5 {A}_1'$ where ${A}_1'$ has a different structure than the measurement $A_1$ in the correlation $A_1 A_2$.
+One can, however, compare the properties of $A_1$ and ${A}_1'$ and then argue that it is effectively the same measurement.
 In the experiment there was a small deviation between $A_1$ and ${A}_1'$, but it was suggested to take this into account with a correction term in the KCBS inequality, leading to a modified classical bound of $-3.081\pm 0.002$.
-For the KCBS correlation, a value of
+For the KCBS correlation, there is a value of